 Is it possible that members of religions other than your own are just as confident that theirs is the one true religion, as you are it is yours?

 No amount of historical records could convince me that nature is sometimes suspended.

-Why is it that the religion most people find to be true, just so happens to be the very one they were born into?
+Why is the religion people find to be the one true one, typically the one they were born into?

 I don’t claim there is no god.
 I only submit that any claim that there is a god, is no more credible than any other work of fiction.

 Don’t believe everything you read, especially when the author claims to be the creator of the universe.

 If when I die I do in fact find God asking me why I didn’t surrender my life to the dictates of one of the incongruent many books claiming to have been written by him, I’ll kick him in the nuts before spitting in his face.

 By conflating objective-fact with mere opinion , we lose the means to address real issues, and in a rational way.